 *This post may contain affiliate links for your convenience.
 For more info, check out our Privacy & Disclosure Policy.

 Want happy campers?
-Try these 10 creative and easy camping traditions to make your camping trip fun and memorable!
+Try these 12 creative and easy camping activities to make your camping trip more fun and memorable!

 - One of the biggest reasons we go camping is to unplug and have LOTS of unstructured time for our children to get dirty, explore, and enjoy nature.
-With that said, adding in a few of these fun traditions break up the time a bit and give them something to look forward to!
+With that said, adding in a few of these fun camping activities break up the time a bit and give kids something to look forward to!

 - We usually camp for 3-5 days at a time, so we have plenty of time throughout the week to fit these activities in.
 If you are just going camping for a few days, just pick one or two to incorporate.
 Remember, the key is to relax and have fun!
 And relaxing can look different for each family.

-On our week-long camping trips, we had a special visitor called the “Gummy Worm Fairy” (GWF).
-The GWF would make a visit to our tents sometime between brunch and the afternoon.
-If our sleeping bags were “made” and our stuff fairly organized, she would leave gummy worms on our pillows.
-And if they weren’t, we either didn’t get as many or we would have to wait another day to get some.
+On our week-long camping trips, we had a special visitor called the “Gummy Worm Fairy”.
+The Gummy Worm Fairy would make a visit to our tents each day between breakfast and lunch.
+If our sleeping bags were “made” and our area was mostly tidy, she would leave gummy worms on our pillows.

 In our excitement for her visit, we would even make little baskets or bird nests for the fairy to leave the worms in.
 As funny as it sounds, it was one of our favorite traditions and I’m sure it kept our parents happy!